Install

 This is the description your AI agent reads to decide when to run this skill — the better it matches your request, the more reliably it fires.

 Launch Marcus multi-agent experiments with independent CLI agents in tmux panes.
 Use when the user says "build X with Marcus", "run a Marcus experiment", "spawn N agents with Marcus", "/marcus", or references the Marcus multi-agent framework.
 This skill handles experiment setup, config generation, and spawning independent agent CLI processes that coordinate via the Marcus MCP server.
 Each agent runs in its own tmux pane with full autonomy.
 NOT for ClawTeam — this is specifically for the Marcus MCP-based multi-agent system.
 NOTE: "Marcus" is also the name of the MCP server that agents use for coordination.
 The /marcus skill launches experiments that USE the Marcus MCP server — they are complementary, not competing.
 The MCP server must be running before invoking this skill.
-The Marcus MCP server is agent-agnostic; this skill supports both Anthropic's claude CLI and OpenAI's codex CLI as agent harnesses (selected via --harness).About this skill
+The Marcus MCP server is agent-agnostic; this skill supports both Anthropic's claude CLI and OpenAI's codex CLI as agent harnesses (selected via --harness).Key capabilities

 Marcus Multi-Agent Experiment Launcher (Codex)